loutix/MediLaboSolutions/README.md

 - **Logging and Monitoring**: Implement logging and monitoring to track resource usage over time and identify anomalies.
 - **Automated Tests**: Write automated tests to benchmark and measure the performance impact of code changes.

-## Recommendations for “Green” improvement of the project
+## Recommendations for the project
 - Filter as much information as possible at the database level.
 In mongoDB, use of aggregation.
 - Reduce the size of docker images using the ".dockerignore" file.
 - Reduce the size of the repository using the ".gitignore" file.